Doug Martin (American football coach): Return to New Mexico State

-In 2013, Martin was named Head coach of the Aggies.
+In 2013, Martin was named head coach of the Aggies.
 In his first season, he led them to a 2-10 record, a one-game improvement from the previous year.
 He led them to the same record the following year.
 He led them to 3-9 records in 2015 and 2016.
 In 2017, he led them to a 6-6 record.
 This was the first time the Aggies were bowl eligible since 2002.
 The Aggies were invited to the 2017 Arizona Bowl, their first bowl game appearance since 1960.
 Of the 18 head coaches of the program over its history, he is only the eighth to have lasted five full seasons and the first in the 21st century.
 In 2017, Martin ended the 57-year bowl drought at NMSU by defeating Utah State at the Arizona Bowl.
 In 2021, Aggies athletic director Mario Moccia said after New Mexico State (2-10) ended its regular season by beating UMass that Martin's contract, which is set to expire after the season, would not be renewed.

+Memphis Showboats

+Martin became the Offensive Coordinator for the Memphis Showboats on January 4, 2024.

+Elon

+On December 20, 2024, Martin was named as the offensive coordinator for the Elon Phoenix.